simoncblyth/opticks/notes/issues/ggeo-id-for-transform-access.rst

 * global arrays are special, because the higher level ones cover all volumes not just ridx 0 selected ones

+  * found part of this to be due to the "feature" of getProgeny returning all nodes other than root when invoked from root unlike when invoked on instance bases which gives just the small subtrees
+  * added getGlobalProgeny to select nodes with ridx 0

 * zero is too special : kinda need GMergedMesh -1 to hold what 0 currently holds and have a zero that applies the ridx selection

   * want to be able to treat ridx zero as just another instance for which there happens to only be one of them